UMNO: Relations with Singapore

-In the 1963 Singapore state elections, the Alliance decided to challenge Lee Kuan Yew's governing People's Action Party through the Singapore Alliance Party.
-UMNO politicians actively campaigned in Singapore for the Singapore Alliance, contending that the Singapore Malays were being treated as second-class citizens under the Chinese-dominated PAP government.
-All of the UMNO-backed Malay candidates lost to PAP candidates.
-UMNO Secretary-General Syed Jaafar Albar travelled to Singapore to address the Malay populace.
-At one rally, he called the PAP Malay politicians un-Islamic and traitors to the Malay race, greatly straining PAP-UMNO relations.
-The PAP politicians, who saw this as a betrayal of an earlier agreement with the Alliance not to contest elections in Malaysia and Singapore respectively, decided on running on the mainland in the 1964 general election.
-Although the PAP contested nine Parliamentary seats and attracted large crowds at its rallies, it won only one seat.
-The strain in race relations caused by the communal lines along which the political factions had been drawn led to the 1964 Race Riots in Singapore.
+In the 1963 Singapore state elections, the Alliance sought to challenge Lee Kuan Yew's governing People's Action Party (PAP) through the Singapore Alliance Party.
+UMNO politicians campaigned actively in Singapore for the Singapore Alliance, alleging that Malay Singaporeans were treated as "second-class citizens" under what they described as a Chinese-dominated PAP administration.
+Despite these claims, all UMNO-backed Malay candidates were decisively defeated by PAP candidates, including in constituencies with a Malay majority.
+Following the losses, UMNO Secretary-General Syed Jaafar Albar travelled to Singapore to address the Malay community.
+At one rally, he denounced PAP Malay politicians such as Othman Wok as "un-Islamic" and accused them of "betraying the Malay race", which sharply strained relations.
+PAP leaders viewed this as a breach of an earlier understanding with the Alliance that neither side would contest elections in the other's territories.
+In response, the PAP entered the 1964 general election in Peninsular Malaysia, winning the parliamentary seat of Bangsar out of the nine contested and drawing large and enthusiastic crowds at its rallies.
+The political rivalry, conducted increasingly along communal lines, deepened tensions and contributed to the outbreak of the 1964 race riots.